 13. Cherryhawk Farm

 This farm in Marysville expects to be in full sunflower bloom at the end of August.
-Cherryhawk Farm charges $20 for a minimum purchase of apples – this includes admission to the sunflower fields.
-The fee also includes allowing for photography.
+Cherryhawk Farm has set admission to one peck of apples – this includes admission to the sunflower fields, Ohio.
+The fee also includes allowing for non-professional photography.

 14. Sunflower Days at Ramseyer Farms

-Ramseyer Farms have more than 50 activities including access to their sunflower field.
+Ramseyer Farms have more than 50 activities, including access to their sunflower field.
 They grow more than 20 varieties of sunflower over nine acres and have a sunflower festival each year.
-Target dates for 2021 are September 19, 20, 26 and 27.
+The season for 2022 opens on September 1st.

 Admission includes one cut sunflower.
 Buy a mason jar or a vase and you can then fill them with as many sunflowers as you can fit in.